kubernetes/enhancements/keps/sig-scheduling/3633-matchlabelkeys-to-podaffinity/README.md

 --

 This feature doesn't introduce any new API endpoints and doesn't interact with other components.
-So, E2E tests doesn't add extra value to integration tests.
+So, E2E tests don't add extra value to integration tests.

 ### Graduation Criteria